 Let authentic experiences inspire your creative writing

-Ireland Writing Retreat started six years ago as a dream.
+Ireland Writing Retreat started eight years ago as a dream.
 Now it’s a beautiful reality.
 And "...one of the 10 best creative retreats in the UK and Europe," according to The Guardian newspaper.

 Week-long, creative writing holidays with a difference – scenic walks, historic excursions, food and drinks tasting, fascinating author talks and daily practical writing and editing workshops.